lmiller1990/design-pattenrns-for-vuejs/TRULY-MODULAR-COMPONENTS-WITH-V-MODEL.md

 }
 ```

-We will now work on the `deserialize` prop, which is a function that will convert any object (so a Luxon `DateTime`, a Moment `moment`) into an `InternalDateTime`.
+We will now work on the `deserialize` prop, which is a function that will convert any object (so a Luxon `DateTime` object, or Moment `Moment` object) into an `InternalDateTime`.
 This is the representation the `<date-time>` component uses internally.

 ## Deserializing modelValue